collocations.org

 2. in a court of law

-chief, main, principal
+chief, main, principal (esp.
+BrE), star (esp.
+AmE)

-the defence''s chief witness
+the prosecution's chief witness

-VERB + WITNESS
+VERB + witness

 The defence called their first witness.